coderefinery/train-the-trainer/content/lessons-with-git.md

 ## Exercises

 Some exercises have prerequisites (Git or Github accounts).
-You should choose the exercises which match what you are ready for.
+Most instances of this course will have you do **1 and 2** below.

 :::{exercise} Lesson-VCS-1: Present and discuss your own lesson formats